V3r4-4/DSA/DSA01.md

 |         └──Data structures
 ```
 <BR>

-"When creating critical systems, it is advisable to use low-level languages"
-Why is it important to use low-level languages for critical systems?
-* Translation is fast
-* Less memory used
+Using low-level languages for critical systems is important because they provide direct hardware control, maximum execution speed, and precise memory management without the overhead of abstraction layers
 <BR>

 ### Common Algorithms